 Know the Popular Coins

 Dr. Barth mentioned that there were over 1,800 cryptocurrencies… I suggest that if you are going to make a bet, bet on the more well known ones.

 I'll expand on the different types of cryptocurrency scams shortly but the best way to avoid all that (but also avoid all the wild speculation) is to stick with the “major” coins:

 - Bitcoin Gold (BTG)

 - Litecoin (LTC)

-Four of the five coins in the above list happen to be the only ones transacted on Coinbase, one of the major trading hubs.
+Practically all of the coins in the above list happen to be the transacted on Coinbase, one of the major trading hubs.

 There are other coins (many many other coins) out there.
 These five are the ones that have had the longest history and while there are perfectly legitimate coins outside of this list, they are simply less well known and with less history to rely on (honestly, not that history makes much of a difference).